Skip to main content

 Columnar Columnar

-A columnar database is the preferred choice for analytical applications because it allows having many columns in a table just in case, but to not pay the cost for unused columns on read query execution time (a traditional OLTP database reads all of the data during queries as the data is stored in rows and not columns).
-Column-oriented databases are designed for big data processing and data warehousing, they often natively scale using distributed clusters of low-cost hardware to increase throughput.
-ClickHouse does it with combination of distributed and replicated tables.
+A columnar database is the preferred choice for analytical applications because it allows having many columns in a table just in case but does not pay the cost for unused columns on read query execution time (a traditional OLTP database reads all of the data during queries as the data is stored in rows and not columns).
+Column-oriented databases are designed for big data processing and data warehousing.
+They often natively scale using distributed clusters of low-cost hardware to increase throughput.
+ClickHouse does it with a combination of distributed and replicated tables.